桃子视频

 Classics/Ancient Studies

 There are two related tracks for the minor.
-The Minor in Classical Languages allows students to combine the study of Greek or Latin with courses in ancient culture.
-The Minor in Classical Civilization has no language requirement.
-A minor in Classics complements the study of related fields (e.g., History, English, Philosophy, Humanities, Art History, and Archaeology) and is ideal for students desiring more knowledge about the ancient world while pursuing modern languages.
+The minor in classical languages allows students to combine the study of Greek or Latin with courses in ancient culture.
+The minor in classical civilization has no language requirement.
+A minor in classics complements the study of related fields (e.g., history, English, philosophy, humanities, art history, and archaeology) and is perfect for students who are curious about the ancient world as well as modern languages.

 Faculty List